fejimma/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that can create an alias
+Create a script that list environment variables